Trap Queen: Composition

-Written by Fetty Wap and produced by Tony Fadd of RGF Productions, "Trap Queen" is a melodic lo-fi hip hop, trap, and R&B song.
-Wap sings most of the song's verses, along with its chorus, in a gritty, melodic delivery reminiscent of contemporary Southern hip hop artists such as Gucci Mane, Future, Rich Homie Quan, and Young Thug.
+Written by Fetty Wap and produced by Tony Fadd of RGF Productions, "Trap Queen" is a melodic lofi hip-hop, trap, R&B, and pop rap song.
+Wap sings most of the song's verses, along with its chorus, in a gritty, melodic delivery reminiscent of contemporary Southern hip-hop artists such as Gucci Mane, Future, Rich Homie Quan, and Young Thug.
 Wap's sung vocals, particularly during the song's chorus, are digitally altered.
 One additional verse, following the first iteration of the chorus, is rapped in a more straightforward, traditional style.
 The song's beat is largely characterized by its trap percussion and synthesized chords.

 Lyrically, "Trap Queen" is a giddy, affectionate tribute to a girlfriend and "partner in crime" whom Wap calls his trap queen.
 Wap has clarified that the song was written about an ex he had been dating and dealing crack cocaine with during his own time in the trap.
 In its lyrics, Wap proclaims his love for his girlfriend, fondly recalling counting money, going shopping, going to the strip club, getting high, and "cooking pies" with her.
 The lyrics also express an aspirational quality, with Wap and his girlfriend setting a goal to buy matching Lamborghinis with the money they earn together.
 Ural Garrett of HipHopDX compared the song's lyrical approach to urban fiction narratives, stating that its themes "wouldn't feel too out of place in writings from Zane, Wahida Clark or Mz.
 Lady P".